 HIGH SCHOOL: He made the 2013 Prep Star All-American, ESPN 300, Max Preps All-American Medium Schools second team, Cal-Hi Sports All-State first team, Max Preps All-State Division II first team, All-CIF Southwest Division, Orange County Register Fab 15 second team, Orange County Register All-Orange County first team, Whittier News All-Area and All-Freeway League Lineman of the Year as a senior offensive and defensive lineman at La Habra (Calif.)
 High.

 As a 2012 junior at Lakewood (Calif.)
 High, he made the Cal-Hi Sports All-State Junior first team.
 Incoming Trojan Josh Fatu also prepped at Lakewood.

-PERSONAL: He has a B+ average (3.51 GPA) at USC.
+PERSONAL: He is a policy, planning and development major at USC.
 His father, Vince, was a lineman at Utah (1990-93) and then in the Arena League with the Albany Firebirds (1994) and St. Louis Stampede (1995) before coaching at BYU as a graduate assistant (1998-99) and as an assistant and head coach at the high school level.
 Former USC offensive lineman Faaesea Mailo (1996-2001) is his second cousin.